janko/tus-ruby-server/README.md

 ## Limitations

-Since tus-server is built using a Rack-based web framework (Roda), if a PATCH request gets interrupted, none of the received data will be stored.
+Since tus-ruby-server is built using a Rack-based web framework (Roda), if a PATCH request gets interrupted, none of the received data will be stored.
 It's recommended to configure your client tus library not to use a single PATCH request for large files, but rather to split it into multiple chunks.
 You can do that for [tus-js-client] by specifying a maximum chunk size: